Governance

 Yvonne Ervin, President, Artistic Director, Tucson Jazz Festival.
 Yvonne C. Ervin, CFRE, worked in development for a dozen years in NYC, where she held the top development positions in health, education and social services agencies and was Executive Director of the Candies Foundation.
 Before moving to NYC, she spent a decade as executive director of the Tucson Jazz Society, which she grew into the largest jazz society in the country and where she produced “Jazz on the Border: The Mingus Project.”
 After graduating with a degree in journalism from the University of Arizona, Yvonne spent five years as marketing director for the Tucson Symphony Orchestra.
 She served as secretary of the board of the International Association for Jazz Education for four years and she currently sits on the board of the Santa Cruz Advocates for the Arts.
 Since 1989 Yvonne has been the Executive Director of the Western Jazz Presenters Network.
 Yvonne is currently Artistic Director of Jazz In January, a nonprofit that produces the Tucson Jazz Festival which began in 2015.

-Krystyna is currently the treasurer (since 2005) of the Arizona Dance Coalition (ADC), a membership-based statewide nonprofit organization and editor/writer/designer (since 2011) of the Arizona Dance e-Star, a monthly e-publication of the ADC.
+Krystyna was treasurer (2005-2022) of the Arizona Dance Coalition (ADC), a membership-based statewide nonprofit organization and editor/writer/designer (2011-2022) of the Arizona Dance e-Star, a monthly e-publication of the ADC.
 She set up the policies, bylaws and job descriptions for ADC and for the Tucson Jazz Music Foundation, and secured their nonprofit 501(c)(3) status.
 From administrator to producer to fundraiser, she creates events and opportunities for dancers, musicians, and the general public, and advocates for the arts and arts education in Arizona and the nation.

 Scott Red1Scott Black, Director, scottblackbass@gmail.com ~ Scott Black is co-owner/co-director of the Tucson Jazz Institute, a private community jazz music school producing national award-winning students, big bands and combos.
 He is a professional jazz musician (trumpet/bassist) and has enjoyed living and performing in New York, Milwaukee, Chicago and now Tucson.
 He has more than 45 years experience as an educator, adjudicator and clinician.
 Scott authored BEBOP SCALES: How to understand, practice and use (an instructional improvisation book) and is founder of the Tucson Hard Bop Quintet and Jump Swing Sextet.
+In 2023 Scott began teaching Jazz Ensemble and Improvisation at Pima Community College.
 He served as a director for the Tucson Jazz Society for several years.

 Scroll to Top